laurentj/slimerjs/docs/installation.rst

 Having a headless SlimerJS
 --------------------------

-There is a tool called xvfb, available on Linux and MacOS.
+There is a tool called xvfb, available on Linux.
 It allows to launch any "graphical" programs without the need of an X-Windows environment.
 Windows of the application won't be shown and will be drawn only in memory.